 Ontario Works Child Care Assistance

-If you are in receipt of Ontario Works with mandatory or voluntary participation activities, and have children under the age of 12 years, Ontario Works can assist with your child care expenses.
-It is very important to communicate this requirement to your caseworker and discuss the type of care which is best for you and your child, as well as how Ontario Works can assist with this expense to help support you in your plan towards independence.
+If you are in receipt of Ontario Works and have children under the age of 12 years, Ontario Works may be able to assist with your child care expenses.
+It is very important to discuss with your caseworker the type of care which is best for you and your child, as well as how Ontario Works can assist with this expense to help support you in your plan towards independence.

 There are two types of child care: